Plague of Athens: Social implications

 Accounts of the Athenian plague graphically describe the social consequences of an epidemic.
-Thucydides' account clearly details the complete disappearance of social morals during the time of the plague:
+Thucydides describes a disappearance of social morals during the time of the plague:

 The perceived impact of the Athenian plague on collective social and religious behavior echoes accounts of the medieval pandemic best known as the Black Death, although scholars have disputed its objective veracity in both instances, citing a historical link between epidemic disease and unsubstantiated moral panic that bordered on hysteria.